cissyyang1014/Xenium_Analysis/README.md

 - selected area(s) on the Xenium sections

 ## Xenium Re-segmentation Using Cellpose3
+`segmentation/reseg_2step_pipe.sh` can be directly run for the 2-step re-segmentation:
+1) mask DAPI signal from interior RNA signals
+2) use masked RNA signals to segment using Cellpose3

 #### Version log
 - Version 0.0 - use Cellpose3 to re-seg: DAPI and interior RNA
 - Version 1.0 - use original DAPI signals, binary (invalid); add functions to convert mask .tiff to 32-bit